todogroup/repolinter/README.md

 Note, if you are running a version of npm < 5.2.0, run `npm install npx` first.

+You can also run Repo Linter locally by cloning this repository and running `bin/repolinter.js` with either a directory of a git repository the same as above.
+This is useful during development.

 ## Examples

 To quickly get started, checkout this repository and run `npx repolinter` against itself.